flu-crew/parnas/README.md

 The "diversity covered" metric calculated by PARNAS is a useful tool to determine how many representatives is sufficient.
 To find the amount of diversity covered by different numbers of representatives, you can choose a large enough n, e.g., n=20, and run<br>
 `parnas -t H1N1_human_2020_IRD.rooted.tre -n 20 --diversity "diversity_scores.csv"`<br>
 This command will save a CSV file with optimal diversity scores for n between 2 and 20.
 For our dataset, it shows that only 6 representative strains are needed to cover over 60% of the overall diversity.
-Opening the CSV file in Excel/Numbers, one can then construct the following graph to better visualize teh data.
+Opening the CSV file in Excel/Numbers, one can then construct the following graph to better visualize the data.

 <center>
 <img src="tutorial/figures/diversity_covered.png" width="450px">